 Dr Áine Ní Choisdealbha

-She will be returning to UCD and joining the Perception and Motor Cognition Group as a Marie Skłodowska-Curie Fellow mentored jointly by Dr Nuala Brady and Professor Andrew Meltzoff of the University of Washington.
-Her research will focus on infants’ body representations, how they change with motor development, and how they affect infants’ perception of other people’s actions and goals.
+I was an undergraduate research intern in the UCD Perception Lab, and I have returned to join the Perception and Motor Cognition Group as a Marie Skłodowska-Curie Fellow mentored jointly by Dr Nuala Brady (UCD) and Professor Andrew Meltzoff of the University of Washington.
+My research focuses on infants’ body representations, how they change with motor development, and how they affect infants’ perception of other people’s actions and goals.